miroapp/app-examples/examples/nextjs-full-stack/README.md

   - Name your app, click 'create'
   - Scroll down to 'App Credentials' and copy the client id and client secret — we will use these below in step 4
   - Continue to scroll down to 'Redirect URI for OAuth2.0' and paste in the following redirect url: `http://localhost:3000/api/redirect/`
+  - Click 'Options'. \
+    From the drop-down menu select 'Use this URI for SDK authorization'
   - Lastly, scroll down to 'Permissions' and check off the `Board:Read` and `Board:Write` scopes

 Next, we can start working directly with this sample app: